Gwen Stefani And Blake Shelton’s Romance Divides Fans Of ‘The Voice’

 A post shared by Gwen Stefani (@gwenstefani) on

 It’s possible that many fans of The Voice are unhappy about Gwen Stefani’s addition to the coaching panel because they don’t like change.
 Adam Levine and Blake Shelton continue to get love because they’ve been on the show since day one, but new coaches have to work to win over viewers.
-As the Wrap reports, there was also an intense negative reaction from viewers when Miley Cyrus joined Season 11.
+As The Wrap reports, there was also an intense negative reaction from viewers when Miley Cyrus joined Season 11.

 As far as the show’s ratings are concerned, viewers were more interested in watching Gwen Stefani’s return to The Voice than they were in seeing Miley Cyrus’ first appearance on the show.
 According to TV Line, 13 million viewers watched the Season 12 premiere.
 Headline Planet reports that 12 million fans tuned in for the first episode of Season 11.